m1ndflay3r/zsh_libmisc/README.md

     == zsudo       : "sudo" implementation (wip)
     == blep        : "grep" implementation (wip)

-### pet-peeves, fringe-case workarounds, toys, and other oddities
+### QOL, pet-peeves, fringe-case workarounds, toys, and other oddities

-    == nrandom     : consistently-behaving version of "echo $RANDOM" == arrmatch    : lazy array matching
+    == nrandom     : consistently-behaving version of "echo $RANDOM" == hexec       : execute hex dump directly without writing new files == getstrln    : returns length of input string
-    == isfile      : return 0 if anything of any type exists at given filepath == chkvldint   : return 0 if input is a valid integer, or 1 if not == getstrln    : returns length of input string
-    == isevennum   : return 0 if input is even integer, 1 if not
+    == isyes       : easy handling of simple Y/n input prompts == nullbyte    : print N number of null bytes (default 1) == chkvldint   : return 0 if input is a valid integer, or 1 if not == isevennum   : return 0 if input is even integer, 1 if not == isfile      : return 0 if anything of any type exists at given filepath == zreadin     : *fox* wrapper that times out after 3 seconds == arrmatch    : lazy array matching
-    == isyes       : easy handling of simple Y/n input prompts == zreadin     : *fox* wrapper that times out after 3 seconds == nullbyte    : print N number of null bytes (default 1) == hexec       : execute hex dump directly without writing new files == zzsh        : wrapper for zsh-static-5.8 intended to bypass the backspace issues with zle (wip)
+    == zzsh        : wrapper for zsh-static-5.8 intended to bypass the backspace issues with zle (wip)
 --------------------------------------------------------------------------------------------
 ‎